FreakyByte/dotfiles/docs/content/whyyy.md

 ## New Endeavours: A New Distro {#new-endeavours-a-new-distro}

 I was really satisfied with Linux Mint for a long time.
 But with all the bits and pieces I stole from bleeding-edge dotfiles online, there were a lot of programs where I needed newer versions than were available in the repositories of a stable-release distribution like Mint.
 Ok, no problem, I learned how to build stuff from source and install the things I needed manually.
 But then in my semester break of 2024, I found some time to improve a lot of my configs, and I wanted to start that off by upgrading to the newest version of Mint.
 To my surprise, it wouldn't let me do that with programs whose versions were "too new".
-So I had too options:
+So I had two options:

 -   Uninstall all those things, upgrade Mint, hope that it would work with no further problems, and rebuilt and reinstall all that software I just uninstalled.
 -   Reinstall my OS and start from scratch.